 17. New Orleans, Louisiana

-Throughout the year, the city hosts several Jazz Festivals, ensuring that there is always something to do.
-If you want a bucket list idea, check out Mardi Gras – it’s a party you won’t want to miss!
+The city hosts several jazz festivals throughout the year, ensuring there is always something to do.
+If you want a bucket list idea, visit NOLA during Mardi Gras – a party you won’t forget (or maybe remember)!

 18. Charleston, South Carolina

 Charleston is South Carolina’s second-most populous city on the state’s southern coast.
-This seaside city has long been a tourist magnet due to its historical structures, preserved architecture, and wonderful seafood restaurants.
+This colorful city has long been a tourist magnet due to its historical structures, well-preserved architecture, and excellent seafood restaurants.

 It’s also known for some of the best beaches in South Carolina, which makes it an excellent getaway destination for family and friends.
-Visitors may wander through the city’s lovely streets and enjoy the city’s stunning beaches while exploring Charleston’s historic area.
+Visitors may wander through the city’s lovely streets and explore Charleston’s historic area.

 19. Walt Disney World, Orlando, Florida

-In addition to the four main theme parks—Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom—you can also visit two water parks, participate in seasonal events, and explore Downtown Disney.
+In addition to the four main theme parks—Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom—you can visit two water parks, participate in seasonal events, and explore Downtown Disney.

 20. San Diego, California